hyperspy/hyperspyUI/doc/source/tools.rst

 Alignment tool
 """"""""""""""""""""""""""
 The alignment tool algins a signal by a registration algorithm.
-To use it click and drag to define an ROI which contains one or more features that can be used for alignment.
+To use it, click and drag to define an ROI which contains one or more features that can be used for alignment.
 The smaller the area, the speedier it operates.

-The tool works in either one or two dimensions, relying on :py:meth:`hyperspy.signal.Signal1DTools.align1D` and :py:meth:`hyperspy.signal.Signal2DTools.align2D` under the hood.
+The tool works in either one or two dimensions, relying on :py:meth:`~hyperspy.signal.Signal1DTools.align1D` and :py:meth:`~hyperspy.signal.Signal2DTools.align2D` under the hood.

 .. note::
-    To ensure a successfull alignment, a significant portion of the alignment feature(s) need to stay within the ROI for the entire sequence.
+    To ensure a successful alignment, a significant portion of the alignment feature(s) need to stay within the ROI for the entire sequence.
 If your data is shifting too much, consider using :ref:`manual-alignment` to perform an initial coarse-alignment.